696-eth/threads/README.md

 While ΞETH is the perfect collateral money🧊

-We currently only have:
-$2B in 🏦decentralized stablecoins baked by ETH
+We currently only have $1B in 🏦decentralized stablecoins baked by ETH
-$14B staked🥩

 We can grow the collateral by 15x.

-However, to reach trillions we need the price of $ETH to grow too That's why, again, ETH price is important.
+However, to reach trillions, the $ETH would have to grow too by (x66).

+That's why, again, ETH price is important.

 ![](https://i.imgur.com/zGJK1SP.png)